-The developer will need to show, through an FRA, that future users of the development will not be placed in danger from flood hazards throughout its lifetime.
+- The developer will need to show, through an FRA, that future users of the development will not be placed in danger from flood hazards throughout its lifetime.
 It is for the applicant to show that the development meets the objectives of the NPPF's policy on flood risk.
 For example, how the operation of any mitigation measures can be safeguarded and maintained effectively through the lifetime of the development.
-(Para 048 Flood Risk and Coastal Change PPG).
-Safe access and egress will need to be demonstrated in the 1 in 0.1% AEP plus climate Safe access and egress will need to be demonstrated in the 1 in 0.1% AEP plus climate change fluvial and rainfall events, using the depth, velocity and hazard outputs.
+(Para 048 Flood Risk and Coastal Change PPG). - Safe access and egress will need to be demonstrated in the 1 in 0.1% AEP plus climate change fluvial and rainfall events, using the depth, velocity and hazard outputs.
 Ideally, the access route should be situated 300mm above the designed flood level and waterproofing techniques should be used where necessary.
 Raising of access routes must not impact on surface water flow routes or contribute to loss of floodplain storage.
-Consideration should be given to the siting of access points with respect to areas of surface water flood risk or contribute to loss of floodplain storage.
-Due to the significant fluvial risk posed to the site, a Flood Warning and Evacuation Plan must be prepared based on a policy of shelter in situ, although access should still be available for emergency services. • Resilience measures will be required if buildings are situated in the flood risk area.
-Due to the significant depths of flooding on the site and its proximity to the River Wensum and the River Yare, it is suggested that a water entry strategy is used for development within the floodplain (i.e. measures to reduce flood damage once water gets inside rather than trying to keep the water out).
-The risk from surface water flow routes should be quantified as part of a site-specific FRA, including a drainage strategy, to ensure that runoff from the development is not increased by development across any ephemeral surface water flow routes.
-A drainage strategy should help inform site layout and design to ensure there is no increase in runoff beyond current rates.
-The surface water drainage strategy should also consider any contaminated surface water flows from the west of the site boundary.
-Plans to address both fluvial and surface water flooding should integrate green infrastructure, which presents wider opportunities to improve biodiversity and amenity as well as climate change adaptation.
+Consideration should be given to the siting of access points with respect to areas of surface water flood risk.
+Due to the significant fluvial risk posed to the site, a Flood Warning and Evacuation Plan must be prepared based on a policy of shelter in situ, although access should still be available for emergency services.
+Access is a major concern for this site using the current access road which runs alongside the river (Hardy Road).
+An alternative access may be required, especially given the significant increase in flood risk due to climate change. - Due to the highly constrained nature of the site, resilience measures will be required if buildings are situated in the flood risk area.
+Due to the significant depths of flooding on the site and its proximity to the River Wensum, it is suggested that a water entry strategy is used for the site (i.e. measures to reduce flood damage once water gets inside rather than trying to keep the water out) - The risk from surface water flow routes should be quantified as part of a site-specific FRA, including a drainage strategy, to ensure that runoff from the development is not increased by development across any ephemeral surface water flow routes.
+A drainage strategy should help inform site layout and design to ensure there is no increase in runoff beyond current rates. - Areas at risk from surface water flooding should ideally be integrated into green infrastructure, which presents wider opportunities to improve biodiversity and amenity as well as climate change adaptation.
 An integrated flood risk management and sustainable drainage scheme for the site is advised.
 It is essential that a detailed model of surface water flooding, using the existing drainage system, topographical and asset survey is constructed at the FRA stage.
-This will determine the risk from surface water flooding further and to ensure that overland flows do not overwhelm future sustainable drainage features. • Brownfield sites should discharge surface water at the original pre-development (greenfield) runoff rate.
+This will determine the risk from surface water flooding further and to ensure that overland flows do not overwhelm future sustainable drainage features. - Brownfield sites should discharge surface water at the original pre-development (greenfield) runoff rate.
 If this is not possible, a significant reduction in the current rate of discharge should be achieved and agreed with the relevant drainage body (LLFA).
-Development on greenfield land should discharge at rates no greater than the existing greenfield rates for the 100% and the 1% rainfall events.
-Developers should refer to Norfolk County Council's 'Norfolk County Council Lead Local Flood Authority Statutory Consultee for Planning Guidance Document' and the Level 1 SFRA for information on SuDS for guidance on the information required by the LLFA from applicants to enable it to provide responses to planning applications.
+Development on greenfield land should discharge at rates no greater than the existing greenfield rates for the 100% and the 1% rainfall events. - Developers should refer to Norfolk County Council's 'Norfolk County Council Lead Local Flood Authority Statutory Consultee for Planning Guidance Document' and the Level 1 SFRA for information on SuDS for guidance on the information required by the LLFA from applicants to enable it to provide responses to planning applications.